 Low-grade glioma is a type of brain cancer that forms in the brain itself.
 A low-grade glioma is classified as a World Health Organization grade 2 tumor and is the slowest-growing type of glioma in adults.
 If a low-grade glioma progresses to the point that it presses on surrounding healthy brain tissue, symptoms may develop.
 Low-grade glioma symptoms can vary from patient to patient based on where in the brain the tumor is located.

-Seizures are the most common symptom of a low-grade glioma.
-The seizures can range in severity.
+Seizures are the most common symptom of a low-grade glioma and can range in severity.
 Some seizures may be so mild that a person does not realize he or she is having one.
-Oftentimes, the only signs of a mild seizure are a brief, unexplained dizzy spell, unusual smells or a strange feeling in the stomach.
+Oftentimes, the only signs of a mild seizure are brief, unexplained dizzy spells, unusual smells or a strange feeling in the stomach.
 Other people may have more severe seizures that cause uncontrollable shaking.

 Other low-grade glioma symptoms

 Additional low-grade glioma symptoms can affect speech, vision and motor functions.
 Common signs of a low-grade glioma include:

 - Physical weakness, especially on one side of the body

 - Difficulty speaking

 The symptoms a patient experiences depend on where in the brain the tumor is located.
 Different areas of the brain control different bodily functions, such as speech, vision, movement, memory and more.
 So, a glioma that is growing on an optic nerve will present with much different symptoms than one developing in an area of the brain that controls movement.